firecat53/dockerfiles/syncthing/README.rst

     # docker build --rm -t syncthing .

-To build from the latest source, run the build.sh script to generate the syncthing binary.
-Then edit the desired Dockerfile to use the generated syncthing binary instead of downloading the prebuilt binary.
+If you want to use a compiled syncthing binary instead of downloading the latest release, edit the desired Dockerfile to use the generated syncthing binary.
 See the comments in the Dockerfiles for instructions.

 Run
 ---